-Set 1: DMA 010, DMA 020, DMA 030, DMA 040, DMA 050, DMA 060, DMA 070, and DMA 080
+DMA 050, DMA 060, DMA 070, and DMA 080

 This course provides an integrated technological approach to algebraic topics used in problem solving.
 Emphasis is placed on applications involving equations and inequalities; polynomials, rational, exponential and logarithmic functions; and graphing and data analysis/modeling.
 Upon completion, students should be able to choose an appropriate model to fit a data set and use the model for analysis and prediction.
-Under the CAA and the ICAA, this course satisfies the general education Mathematics requirement for the AA and AFA degrees.
-It does not satisfy the general education Mathematics requirement for the AS degree.